Goals

 5. CSRF on forms that are available to anonymous users (e.g., login or contact form).

-6. Logout / Login Cross-Site Request Forgery (logout CSRF).
+6. Logout / Login Cross-Site Request Forgery (logout CSRF) or with minimal security impact.

 7. Presence of application or web browser ‘autocomplete’ or ‘save password’ functionality.